Deploy Portainer behind Traefik Proxy

 - --certificatesresolvers.leresolver.acme.storage=./acme.json

-You need to setup your email address for the registration with Let's Encrypt.
+You also need to enter your email address for Let's Encrypt registration.

 - --certificatesresolvers.leresolver.acme.email=your-email

-Next, need to customize some labels in the Traefik container.
-The following labels need to be modified with the url that you want use to access Portainer.
+Next, customize some labels in the Traefik container.
+The following labels need to be updated with the URL that you want use to access Portainer:

 - "traefik.http.routers.frontend.rule=Host(`portainer.yourdomain.com`)"